GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-93/index.md

-WebAssembly module sharing between cross-origin but same-site environments [will be deprecated](https://chromestatus.com/feature/5650158039597056) to allow agent clusters to be scoped to origins long term.
+WebAssembly module sharing between cross-origin but same-site environments [will be deprecated](https://chromestatus.com/feature/5650158039597056) to allow agent
+{% partial ' to origins long term.
 This follows a WebAssembly specification change, which has an impact on the platform as well.

-{% partial 'deprecations-policy.md' %}
+{% include 'partials/deprecations-policy.md' %}